gardener/gardener/docs/proposals/33-machine-image-capabilities.md

 ### Migration Strategy

 Capabilities are **OPT-IN** and not all infrastructure providers or Gardener installation might use them.
-All API changes in gardener core are backwards compatible.
+All API changes in Gardener core are backwards compatible.
 They can be implemented first including its filter and admission logic.
 In a second step each provider extension can be updated to include the capabilities in the cloud profile.
 In a third wave cloud profiles and the Gardener Dashboard can be updated to react to the capabilities.

 ### Considerations